-Credit risk is the risk of losses arising from a borrower or the counterparty failing to meet its obligations as they fall due.
-The Bank is exposed to credit risk by virtue of its lending operations to corporates by way of syndicated loans, loans to SME and Trade Finance lending.
-In addition, credit risk also arises from our interbank money market placements and investments in bonds.
+Credit risk is the risk of losses arising from a borrower or counterparty failing to meet its obligations as they fall due.
+The Bank is exposed to credit risk by virtue of its lending business.
+In addition, credit risk also arises from the Bank's interbank money market placements and investments in bonds.